The Democrats (Maldives): Leadership resignation

 In 2025, Hussain Amru, Mohamed Shifaz, Ali Azim and then-president of The Democrats Hassan Latheef, who were all founding members of the party, resigned from the party and re-joined MDP.

 Dissolution

 On 17 June 2025, The Democrats passed a resolution in a meeting to dissolve the party, after Mohamed Nasheed,Eva Abdulla, and other Democrat leadership decided to rejoin the Maldivian Democratic Party (MDP).
 The MDP's chairperson Fayyaz Ismail said the Maldivian Democratic Party is ready to "sincerely and wholeheartedly" welcome Mohamed Nasheed and members of The Democrats as they prepare to return to the party.
 The Maldivian Democratic Party held the welcoming ceremony for Nasheed and other Democrats in Sultan Park on 23 June 2025.

 Other Democrats didn't want to join the MDP because they didn't share Nasheed's vision of reunification.

+On 3 June 2026, the Elections Commission had dissolved the party after the party didn't meet the 3000 member requirement.